Salehaisami/Boston-Police-Department-Crime-Incidents-Analysis/README.md

 Files included:
 - Data.csv: record for all incidents
--field_explain.csv: explains what each column in data.csv stands for
+- field_explain.csv: explains what each column in data.csv stands for
 - offense_codes.csv: dictionary for the abbreviated offense codes defining what each represents